-If a Holder has given wire transfer instructions to us, we will pay all principal, interest and premium and liquidated damages, if any, on that Holder's Notes in accordance with those instructions.
+If a Holder has given wire transfer instructions to us, we will pay all principal, interest and premium and Liquidated Damages (as defined in "- Exchange Offer; Registration Rights"), if any, on that Holder's Notes in accordance with those instructions.
 All other payments on the Notes will be made at the office or agency of the paying agent and registrar within the City and State of New York unless we elect to make interest payments by check mailed to the Holders at their address set forth in the register of Holders.